 First time living with someone you’re not related to, your first roommate!

 Living in a dorm my freshman year was probably one of the best decisions I made while attending UCF.
-Like most freshman, I didn’t have a car so being off campus would have made it ten times harder to get to campus.
+Like most freshmen, I didn’t have a car so being off campus would have made it ten times harder to get to campus.
 I was able to roll out of bed and walk to class, without having to worry about parking AND I was also able to get some exercise in!
 Finding the right roommate was the next step.

 I was lucky enough to live in the Nike apartment dorm during my Summer B term and in Neptune during my Fall/Spring term.
 In Nike, I had my own room, kitchen, and living room so I felt like I had plenty of space for my things and it was an easy transition from home.
 In Neptune, I didn’t have my own kitchen and living room, but there was a community area on my floor with both.
 I was also able to meet so many people in the common area through this perk.
 Apartments don’t have these perks so I think being in the dorm made me so much more social and I’m still friends with many of my hallmates two years later.